“Compulsive Gambling” from the Mayo Clinic

 Gambling addiction is often referred to as the “hidden illness” because there are no physical signs or symptoms that accompany it as is the case with many alcohol or drug abusers.
 Problem gamblers tend to minimize their problem or deny that their gambling has become uncontrolled.
 Often they will hide their gambling from friends and family.
 They will lie about it, sneak around, or withdrawal completely in an effort to hinder anyone from interfering with their behavior.

 In a broad sense, problem gambling – much like substance abuse – is characterized by gambling tendencies causing harm to the gambler or others.
 Problems include limited money, increased time spent gambling, avoidance behaviors, a preoccupation with gambling, the loss or strain of relationships with friend and family, and more.
-If problem gambling is determined to occur in the absence of other mood, thought, or impulsive disorders, a DSM-VI diagnoses of Pathological Gambling is made.
-IV (Diagnostic and Statistical Manuel of Mental Disorders published by the American Psychiatric Association)
+If problem gambling is determined to occur in the absence of other mood, thought, or impulsive disorders, a DSM-5 diagnosis of Gambling Disorder is made.
+(Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association)

-According to the DSM-IV (Diagnostic and Statistical Manuel of Mental Disorders published by the American Psychiatric Association) a diagnoses of Pathological or Compulsive Gambling is made when one meets at least five of the following ten set of criteria:
+According to the DSM- 5 (Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association) a diagnosis of Gambling Disorder is made when one meets at least four of the following nine criteria:

-2 – Tolerance – The need for larger and more frequent wagers to experience the same “rush” (similar to the “rush” felt by drug users).
+Tolerance – Needing larger wagers to experience the same “rush” (similar to the “rush” felt by drug users).

-3 – Withdrawal – Restlessness or irritability associates with attempts to cease or reduce gambling.
+Withdrawal – Restlessness or irritability when attempting to reduce or cease gambling.

-6 – Lying – Trying to hide the extent of one’s behavior by lying to friends, family, or a therapist.
+Lying – Hiding the extent of the behavior by lying to friends, family, or a therapist.

-9 – Risked a Significant Relationship – The person continues to gamble despite the risk or loss of an important relationship, job, or other significant opportunity.
+Risked a Significant Relationship – Gambling despite damaging or losing an important relationship, job, or other significant opportunity.

 Do I Have a Gambling Problem?